kaideas/gatsby-kaideas/_data/blog/2020-05-06-truck-display-system.md

 We equipped each vehicle with a truck computer that created wifi on the truck, to connect to our orders API and inventory manager.
 When an order came in, the truck computer knew which refrigerator slot to take a pre-topped pizza from, and our backend algorithm determined which oven to assign it to, and its cook profile.

 ## Definition
-#### Activities: analyzing observations, identifying pain points, understanding constraints,  defining scope, competitive analysis
+_Activities: analyzing observations, identifying pain points, understanding constraints,  defining scope, competitive analysis_

 After understanding the human, operational, and technological systems, I synthesized a few key findings.

-### Clarity in the chaos
+### Adding stability to a chaotic environment
 A Captain is always in motion—loading pizzas in and out of the oven, cutting, boxing, storing, handing off to drivers—so it was important to create something stable and constant, a reliable source of information amidst the controlled chaos of a kitchen.
 A Captain would need to be able to quickly digest information and act upon it.
 And since they're already quite busy, we should add as little to their workflow as possible.

-### Smart, but not user friendly ovens
+### Smart ovens... without displays!
 Our ovens had no visual indicators other than a light and a simple button.
 So it was near impossible for the user to tell the status of the oven.
 Our solution would need to show statuses of the ovens—all 56 of them.

 <div class="solo-photo">